Our comprehensive introduction to cosmetic (dermal) fillers.

 The Eye Region

 Dermal fillers can be used to give a nonsurgical brow lift.
 Part of the reason why brows and eyelids sag is due to a loss of volume in the eye area.
 Restoring volume can turn back the clock, and may give even better results than surgery.
-Usually injected under the eyebrow, Juvéderm, Restalyne Lyft are all excellent choices for the because they can add enough structure to lift the brow.
+Usually injected under the eyebrow Restalyne Lyft is an excellent choices for the because they can add enough structure to lift the brow.

 Another common area where volume is lost is the region under the eyes.
 This can lead to a hollow that is shaded, giving the appearance that the skin under your eyes has become discolored, the so-called bags under the eyes.
 This is also described as a tear trough deformity because the curved line that runs from the inner corner of your eye looks like it’s designed to catch and guide tears.
 Using a very soft product like Restalyne Silk can add volume without puffiness to this delicate area.